suryakiranmg/Electric_Drive_AND_Batteries/CO2_Emissions/ReadMe.md

-## CO2 Emission Estimation of EV Batteries
+## CO2 Emission Estimation of EV Batteries through it's Lifecycle

 ### The goal of this project is to develop a robust methodology for calculating the carbon footprint of EV batteries throughout their entire lifecycle.
 This will provide stakeholders with detailed insights into carbon emissions associated with each stage of battery production and usage.